 - Exceptionally creamy

 - Made with real white chocolate & raspberries

 The starting point for my white chocolate raspberry cheesecake bars was my lemon blueberry cheesecake bars.
 To this base, you’ll add real melted white chocolate, an extra egg to help stabilize that white chocolate, and a Tablespoon of flour to help soak up the extra liquid.
 Pour this on an Oreo cookie crust and swirl with layers of raspberry sauce.

 3 Parts to This Recipe:

 - Oreo Cookie Crust

 - White Chocolate Cheesecake Filling

-I recommend preparing the raspberry swirl first.
+The raspberry swirl is not quite as thick as our raspberry cake filling.
+It’s more similar in consistency to our raspberry sauce recipe.
+I recommend preparing it first.
 Made from real raspberries, this homemade sauce must cool down completely before swirling into the white chocolate cheesecake filling.
 I usually stick it in the refrigerator for 1 hour to speed up the cooling process.
 Or you can make the raspberry sauce the night before.